Syntax-Queen/Fleetora/README.md

 Fleetora is a modern, high-performance logistics and food-delivery platform designed to operate at the same level as leading apps like Uber Eats, DoorDash and Glovo.
 It handles a three-sided marketplace enabling real-time coordination among **Restaurants**, **Customers**, and **Riders**.

-The platform brings together live driver tracking, smart dispatching, full lifecycle order management, secure payments, and real-time communication — all built for speed, reliability, and scale.
+The platform brings together live driver tracking, smart dispatching, full lifecycle order management, secure payments, and real time communication  all built for speed, reliability, and scale.

 ---